Amamiyakun02/Amamiyakun02/README.md

 <!-- ## Hi there 👋 -->
 # Hello, I'm Amamiya 👋

-I'm a Junior Data Analyst and Web Scraper with a passion for open source projects and community building.
+I'm a nothing special someone.

 ## About Me
 # I'AM LAZY PROGRAMMER